Wolfgang-25/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory deletes my_first_directory from tmp cd - changes the working directory to the previous one ls -la . .. /boot lists the content of the working directory its parent directory and /boot directory all in long format showing hidden files
+rm -r /tmp/my_first_directory deletes my_first_directory from tmp cd - changes the working directory to the previous one ls -la . .. /boot lists the content of the working directory its parent directory and /boot directory all in long format showing hidden files file prints the type of file iamafile is in the tmp directory